ipx-spx/edit0r/README.md

 * api for things like validation, syntax highlighting, importing and exporting.

 ### Known bugs so far
-JUNE needs updating!

 This list should probably be much longer:
-* when line gets empty, a space is getting inserted so that *pre* tag does not dissapear;
 * cursor should not get out of the box (both up and down);
 * if cursor gets out of the element then lines container should be scrolled so that the cursor stays viewable.